Quenching of satellite galaxies of Milky Way analogues: reconciling theory and observations: Comparison of observed and simulated quenched fractions

 The current SAGA sample (``stage 2'') contains $36$ MW analogues, of which we use the $34$ systems which have identified satellites around them.
 The mean host K-band magnitude of the entire sample is $M_K=-23.72$ \citep{geha2017,mao2021}.
 The size of this observational sample is comparable to that of \texttt{ARTEMIS}, which enables a statistical comparison.
 The simulated hosts have a similar mean K-band luminosity (corresponding to $M_K = -23.84$) but a somewhat different distribution of luminosities from SAGA.
 Note that the K-band luminosity is considered as a proxy for stellar mass and we account for the impact of (slightly) different $M_K$ distributions in the simulations and SAGA below.

 In SAGA, satellite galaxies are selected with the following criteria: a projected distance of $<300$~kpc from the centre of their hosts, a line of sight velocity of $|{\rm v}_{\rm l. o. s.}|< 250$~km s$^{-1}$, and a magnitude completion limit of $M_r < -12.3$ \citep{geha2017}.
 However, as described in \citet{font2021}, the SAGA survey is also likely to have a relevant surface brightness limit of $\mu_{e,r} \approx 25 \, {\rm mag} \, {\rm arcsec}^{-2}$ (see figure~1 in that study).
 This is a rough estimate of the surface brightness limit based on a comparison with the deeper LV survey, which shows significantly more satellites than SAGA in the magnitude range $-14$ to $-12$, many of which have surface brightnesses fainter than the level mentioned above (noting here that SAGA identified virtually no satellites below this limit).
 By including this surface brightness limit when selecting satellites from the \texttt{ARTEMIS} simulations, we demonstrated that it is possible to match a wide range of dwarf galaxy properties in SAGA, namely the abundance of satellites and its dependence on host magnitude, as well as the luminosity functions and radial distributions of ($M_r<-12$) satellites.
-Here we show how this surface brightness limit may also affect the deduced quenched fractions of MW analogues.